-- 20 21 - Allowing the Election Board to cancel the primary election when large gatherings of people present a substantial risk to the health and safety of the Nation's citizens; and countries throughout the world, including the United States.
-The COVID-19 pandemic has resulted in high rates of infection and mortality, as well as vast economic impacts including effects on the stock market and the closing of all non-essential businesses.
-Declaration of a Public Health State of Emergency.
+20 Allowing the Election Board to cancel the primary election when large gatherings of people 21 present a substantial risk to the health and safety of the Nation's citizens; and 22 Clarifying that if a primary election is canceled then all eligible candidates shall be placed 23 on the ballot for the General Election.
+24 B. COVID-19 Pandemic .
+The world is currently facing a pandemic of the coronavirus disease 2019 25 (COVID-19).
+The COVID-19 outbreak originated in Wuhan, China and has spread to many other 26 countries throughout the world, including the United States.
+The COVID-19 pandemic has resulted in 20 high rates of infection and mortality, as well as vast economic impacts including effects on the stock 27 market and the closing of all non-essential businesses.
+29 Declaration of a Public Health State of Emergency.
+On March 12, 2020, Chairman Tabassi Hill signed a "Declaration of Public Health State 30 21 On March 12, 2020, Chairman Tehassi Hill signed a "Declaration of Public Health State Cover and the Cover and the State of Energy and the State of 31 of Emergency" regarding COVID-19 which declared the Public Health State of Emergency 32 for the Nation until April 12, 2020, and set into place the necessary authority should action 33 need to be taken and allowed the Nation to seek reimbursement of emergency management 34 actions that may result in unexpected expenses.
+35 • The Public Health State of Emergency was extended until May 12, 2020, by the 36 Oneida Business Committee through the adoption of resolution BC-03-28-20-A 37 titled, "Extension of March 12th Declaration of Public Health State of 38 Emergency."
+39 • The Public Health State of Emergency was then again extended by the Oneida 40 Business Committee until June 11, 2020, through the adoption of resolution BC- 41 05-06-20-A titled, "Extension of Declaration of Public Health State of Emergency 42 Until June 11, 2020."
+43 The Public Health State of Emergency was further extended until July 12, 2020, 44 by the Oneida Business Committee through the adoption of resolution BC-06-10- 45 20-A titled, "Extension of Declaration of Public Health State of Emergency Until 46 July 12, 2020."
+47 Additional Action taken by the Nation in Response to COVID-19.
+48 On March 17, 2020, the Oneida Business Committee adopted emergency amendments to 49 the Emergency Management and Homeland Security law to create and delegate authority 50 to a COVID-19 Core Decision Making Team ("COVID-19 Team").

-(COVID-19).
-The COVID-19 outbreak originated in Wuhan, China and has spread to many other

-- 22

-- Clarifying that if a primary election is canceled then all eligible candidates shall be placed on the ballot for the General Election.
-23 24 B. COVID-19 Pandemic.
-The world is currently facing a pandemic of the coronavirus disease 2019

-- 26 27 28

-30 31 On March 12, 2020, Chairman Tehassi Hill signed a "Declaration of Public Health State of Emergency" regarding COVID-19 which declared the Public Health State of Emergency for the Nation until April 12, 2020, and set into place the necessary authority should action need to be taken and allowed the Nation to seek reimbursement of emergency management actions that may result in unexpected expenses.

-The Public Health State of Emergency was extended until May 12, 2020, by the Oneida Business Committee through the adoption of resolution BC-03-28-20-A titled, "Extension of March 12th Declaration of Public Health State of Emergency."

-The Public Health State of Emergency was then again extended by the Oneida Business Committee until June 11, 2020, through the adoption of resolution BC-05-06-20-A titled, "Extension of Declaration of Public Health State of Emergency Until June 11, 2020."

-The Public Health State of Emergency was further extended until July 12, 2020, by the Oneida Business Committee through the adoption of resolution BC-06-10-20-A titled, "Extension of Declaration of Public Health State of Emergency Until July 12, 2020."

-Additional Action taken by the Nation in Response to COVID-19.

-48 49 50 On March 17, 2020, the Oneida Business Committee adopted emergency amendments to the Emergency Management and Homeland Security law to create and delegate authority to a COVID-19 Core Decision Making Team ("COVID-19 Team").
 [3 O.C.
 302.10].

-51 52 53 When a public health emergency has been declared, the COVID-19 Team has the authority to declare exceptions to the Nation's laws, policies, procedures, regulations, or standard operating procedures during the emergency period which will be of immediate impact for the purposes of protecting the health, safety, and general welfare of the Nation's community, members, and employees.
+51 When a public health emergency has been declared, the COVID-19 Team has the 52 authority to declare exceptions to the Nation's laws, policies, procedures, 53 regulations, or standard operating procedures during the emergency period which 54 will be of immediate impact for the purposes of protecting the health, safety, and 55 general welfare of the Nation's community, members, and employees.
 [3 O.C.
-302.10-27.

-These declarations remain in effect for the duration of the Public Health State of Emergency.
+56 302.10-2].
+57 These declarations remain in effect for the duration of the Public Health State of 58 Emergency.
 [3 O.C.
 302.10-3].

-On March 24, 2020, the Nation's COVID-19 Team issued a "Safer at Home" declaration which prohibits all public gatherings of any number of people and orders all individuals present within the Oneida Reservation to stay at home or at their place of residence, with certain exceptions allowed.
+59 • On March 24, 2020, the Nation's COVID-19 Team issued a "Safer at Home" declaration 60 which prohibits all public gatherings of any number of people and orders all individuals 61 present within the Oneida Reservation to stay at home or at their place of residence, with 62 certain exceptions allowed.